Kurento/kurento/source/knowledge/rtp_streaming.rst

 .. contents:: Table of Contents

-In this document you will find several examples of command-line programs that can be used to generate RTP streams.
-These streams can then be used to feed any general RTP receiver, but the intention here is to use them to connect an *RtpEndpoint* from a Kurento Media Server pipeline.
+In this document you will find several examples of command-line programs that can be used to generate RTP and SRTP streams.
+These streams can then be used to feed any general (S)RTP receiver, although the intention here is to use them to connect an *RtpEndpoint* from a Kurento Media Server pipeline.

-The tool used for all these programs is `gst-launch <https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html>`__, a tool that is part of the GStreamer multimedia library.
+The tool used for all these programs is `gst-launch <https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html>`__, part of the GStreamer multimedia library.

 These examples start from the simplest and then build on each other to end up with a full featured RTP generator.
 Of course, as more features are added, the command grows in complexity.
 A very good understanding of *gst-launch* and of GStreamer is recommended.